elastic/kibana/rfcs/text/0011_global_search.md

 interface GlobalSearchOptions {}

 /**
- * Representation of a result returned by a {@linlkGlobalSearchResultProvider | result provider}
+ * Representation of a result returned by a {@link GlobalSearchResultProvider | result provider}
  */
 interface GlobalSearchResult {
   /** an id that should be unique for an individual provider's results */